 Our ultimate goal is to change what it means to have, and to treat, cancer.
 We know that change can only come through collaboration and we invest our time, expertise and resources and partner with experts to unlock the potential around us, all in pursuit of better outcomes for patients and their families.

-Working with cross-industry partners, such as Astex Therapeutics, we are bringing to life our commitment to precision medicines.
+Working with cross-industry partners, we are bringing to life our commitment to precision medicines.
 These partnerships include leveraging computational tools and AI to provide real world data-driven understanding to enable superior clinical decision-making and ultimately improve outcomes.

 The ORACULUM study: harnessing the power of data